COVID-19 : Federal Government Assistance

-We wish to remind you that rules are applicable to the addition of temporary federal benefits to those received under the assistance programs or measures available through the Ministère du Travail, de l’Emploi et de la Solidarité sociale.
+Rules are applicable to the addition of temporary federal benefits to those received under a program of the Ministère du Travail, de l’Emploi et de la Solidarité sociale.

 Change in your situation